Last Updated on March 20, 2022 by Left Lane

 HISTORY OF THE AREA

 Ahmed I ordered the Blue Mosque to be built directly across from the Hagia Sophia.
 Also known as the Eye of Sophia.
-The Hagia Sophia built in 537 A.D. was one of the largest buildings of assembly on the planet at that time.
+The Hagia Sophia, was built in 537 A.D. & was one of the largest buildings of mass assembly on the planet at that time.

 The Hagia Sophia was built as one of the focal points of the ancient Byzantine city of Constantinople.
 Which became the new Capital City of Rome in 324 A.D.

 The Hagia Sophia was originally a Roman Christian Church, until Constantinople was conquered by the Ottoman Empire in 1453.
 At which point in history it was converted into a mosque.

 This particular mosque was located right across from the ancient Hippodrome of Constantinople.
 The Hippodrome was another famous place for ancient spectators to gather & watch a horse, or chariot race.

 The obelisks pictured above were located in the center of the ancient Roman Hippodrome racing circuit.
 The obelisk of Theodosius was originally ordered to be built by the Egyptian Pharaoh Thutmose III.

 The obelisk was built around 1480 B.C.
 It originally stood at the Temple of Karnak in Egypt.
 It was later moved from Luxor to the city of Alexandria in Egypt by a Roman Emperor celebrating the 20th year of his rule.

 The Obelisk of Theodosius was ordered to be cut into pieces & brought to Ancient Constantinople & erected in the center of the Hippodrome by the Roman Emperor Theodosius I. The namesake of the obelisk.